Two JA18-Certified Control Libraries Now on the CEC List — Both Carrier-Owned

 A Vocabulary Mismatch Worth Flagging

-CEC staff opened their response with a definitional caveat: the agency's understanding of "pre-certified libraries" may not match how the term gets thrown around in the field.
-If the question is about libraries that align with the sequences of operation in ASHRAE Guideline 36 — which is how most controls integrators use the phrase — three are on the books.
+The phrase "pre-certified libraries" gets thrown around loosely in the field, and it pays to be precise.
+The relevant question is which libraries align with the sequences of operation in ASHRAE Guideline 36 — the way most controls integrators use the term — and have an actual CEC certification on file.
+By that standard, two are on the books today: Carrier i-Vu and Automated Logic WebCTRL.
 That's the count to use when comparing notes with a manufacturer.

-Beyond that, the agency is keeping its predictions to itself.
-Both certified libraries and custom sequences remain allowable compliance paths, and CEC declined to forecast which approach will end up dominating California controls work.
+Both certified libraries and custom sequences remain allowable compliance paths under the 2025 code, and with only two months of certified-library history it is far too early to forecast which approach will dominate California controls work.

 The Contractor-vs-Manufacturer Split